lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 However, this approach introduces non-determinism due to unpredictable timing of failures, which leads to inconsistent behavior and makes analysis and repeatable testing unreliable.

 This example introduces a deterministic execution model for fault-tolerant real-time software within LF.
-The key idea is to re-execute failed tasks, while advancing logical execution time (LET) deterministically, regardless of actual failure timing.
+The key idea is to re-execute failed task segments, while advancing logical execution time (LET) deterministically, regardless of actual failure timing.
 This ensures that the same sequence of task failures always results in the same outcome.

 We achieve this by advancing logical time using worst-case execution times (WCETs).